IMO Video Meteor Network Homepage

 [IMO Video Network Map]

 A detailed view of the area covered by the IMO Video Meteor Network can be obtained with Google Earth.
 A KML-File from the network can be imported to show the area covered by the individual cameras at an altitude of 100 km.
-The following two screen shots show all cameras in central Europe, and a particular pair of cameras in south Germany.
+The following two screen shots show all cameras in central Europe, in America and a particular pair of cameras in south Germany.
 By analysing the geometry of individual cameras it is possible to adjust the camera fields for double station recordings.

 [Google Earth Screenshot]

-The area over central Europe covered by the cameras of the IMO Network at December 2007
+The area over central Europe covered by the cameras of the IMO Network at December 2010

 [Google Earth Screenshot]